tylerneylon/small_notes/mind_model/mind_model.md

 We just need to know that these more complex actions and ideas are enabled, just as a simple Turing machine can support any potential program.

+# Introspection

+Introspection is an awareness of your internal experiences --- your thoughts and feelings.
+If we're playing chess, and you make a move, you can explain your thinking behind that move.

+Thoughts and feelings can exist without awareness of them.
+I suspect dogs can think to solve problems, such as how to get at some food they want.
+But I'd also guess they don't think about their own thoughts.
+There are also examples within human minds of some simple kind of reasoning happening beyond our awareness.
+If you close your eyes and hold up two books of clearly different weights, you immediately know which one is heavier without having to think about it.
+Our brain performs some computations without us having insight into those computations.

+Let's see how the mind model can accommodate awareness of its own thoughts.
+As a warm-up, if I were to ask the mind model to remind me of the last three moves in a chess game we were playing, it could perform a lookup in the recent memory module and give me the answer.
+Well, introspection can work in the same way if thoughts themselves are treated as part of the story memory.

+I can spell this out in more detail: Story memory is a record of what's been happening.
+The obvious story are the sequences of events in the outside world.
+But keep in mind that what is received by the recent memory module is an internal vector representation that came out of the action model, and was further filtered by the emotional state.
+So, even for external events, what's really being stored is the mind's own interpretation of those events.
+Instead of storing a video of a chess game, the mind stores its own conceptual understanding of those moves.

+When it comes to thoughts, those are actions taken and perceived by the mind model.
+As events, thoughts are peers with external events.
+For example, the incoming
+perception "my opponent has taken my queen" is received, understood, and send out for storage by the action model.
+In subsequent iterations, the action model might ask itself "How did I not see that coming?" and then arrive at a conclusion akin to "Oh, I was so focused on taking a knight that I wasn't thinking defensively," or whatever might be the reason.
+Those sentences may be non-verbal, each represented by a vector or a series of vectors --- and they are events to be remembered.

+So if you asked the model, "What were you thinking about?" it could tell you the story of its thoughts.
+Moreover, it could thinking about its own thoughts just as it could think about external events.

+## Awareness of emotions

+I've noticed that people are sometimes bad at knowing their own emotional state.
+This might seem surprising if you've never thought about it before, but if you have experience with kids, you might have seen a kid who's sleepy, angry, jealous, or frustrated, but has trouble being aware of feeling that way.
+I bring this up because the mind model here can account for that surprising ability of us to be *unaware* of a state that's so fundamental to our state of mind.

+Specifically, there's no automatic mechanism in this model to cause the mind to experience its emotion as part of a story.
+The dashed arrow from the emotional state to the action model indicates that this input is received as an implicit context, but is not received the same way that events are, as part of the primary input.

+The model is perfectly capable, for example, of being sad without having awareness of that sadness.
+The sadness can operate by decreasing interest in what's happening, by a tendency to focus on the cause of the sadness, or by perceiving events in a more negative light when there's ambiguity.
+All of those things can happen without the event "now I'm feeling sad" registering in the action model.
+That thought *can* occur --- but it can also not, independent of the feeling existing.

+# Consciousness

+You may not have noticed, but I've avoided using the word *consciousness* in my entire description of the model (starting with §2) up until now.
+I've avoided it for two reasons: First, because many people have strong feelings about this concept that can get in the way of considering a scientific data flow diagram; and, second, the word *consciousness* itself is notoriously vague.
+Because of that, I think the most useful way to talk about minds is to focus on specific features that are easier to define.
+I see consciousness as nothing more than a collection of these features.

+You probably have your own idea about this nebulous word, and that's fine --- there's no need for agreement, just for clear communication.
+The kind of consciousness I'm interested in is *personhood* --- the behavior and internal experiences that make us people.
+Of course, even that description is unfair to animals, because (for example) dogs have their own variant of consciousness, and we (perhaps unfairly) don't include dogs when we use the word *people*.
+So my adjusted concept is: The mental workings of people as a list of features that could apply to any agent.

+I've deliberately chosen a round-about definition because I'm focusing on my
+goal: to extend the idea of personhood to other kinds of minds.
+If I were to give you a precise definition without mentioning personhood, then I could get some detail wrong and you wouldn't know how to fix it.
+I want this article to be correction-friendly by clearly sharing my goals along the way.

+## Subjection Experience

+Up until here, I have at least listed a few key features of the minds of people: agency, learning, thinking, and introspection.
+I think there are more features (such as the ability to speak a language), but I've focused on the features that large language models currently lack.

+One thing I haven't talked about is the subject experience of being alive.
+Philosophers like Thomas Nagel have famously argued that some aspects of subjective consciousness simply cannot be understood scientifically.
+Some people can read this article --- or the best version of this article, which fixes all the flaws in my diagram above --- and see that the behavior might be human-like, yet still conclude that the experience of the mind model could never be the same.

+This is not the place for a full counterargument, but I do want to include a brief sketch of a reply.